aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 {
-    "title": "The missing migration guide: from Vue CLI to Vite", "date": "2021-04-25",
+    "title": "The missing migration guide: from Vue CLI to Vite", "date": "2021-04-27",
     "url": "the-missing-migration-guide-from-vue-cli-to-vite",
-    "summary": "Have an existing Vue 3 + Vue CLI project and wanna try the new trendy tool from [Evan](https://twitter.com/youyuxi)?
-Don't know where to start?
-This article should help."
+    "summary": "Have an existing Vue 3 + Vue CLI project and wanna try the new trendy build tool from Evan You (author of VueJS)?
+This article will provide you with a guide how to do the migration."
 }

 ## Introduction
-I haven't updated Moiva.io npm dependencies for a while and I thought the time has come.
+I haven't updated [Moiva.io](http://moiva.io/)'s npm dependencies for a while and I thought the time has come.

 The update didn't go well though.
 So I came up with a "workaroud".

 {{< tweet 1385326827120599041 >}}

+I thought it was a perfect time to try out [Vite](https://vitejs.dev/) and see if it can simplify the setup and fix the issue with dependencies conflicts.

-In the process of integrating [Vite](https://vitejs.dev/) I found out there is no official guide how to do it.
+I looked for an official guide how to do it and, surprisingly, I didn't find one.
 There is a [guide](https://vitejs.dev/guide/) how to bootstrap a new project with Vite, but no guidance for exising projects.

-Hence I thought it is worth sharing the approach I took for the benefit of others interested in migrating their apps to Vite.
+Hence I did the migration my own way and I thought it is worth sharing my approach and help others interested in migrating their apps to Vite.

 The migration process might vary depending on the tech stack of your project and the way it is built.
-Hence you might need to adjust the appoach to your needs.
+Hence you might need to adjust the steps to your needs.

-To bring more context to the approach I took, Moiva is a single-page application and it used the following tech stack: Vue3, Vue CLI, Webpack, Babel, core-js, ESlint, Tailwind, Typescript.
+My tech stack before the migration: Vue3, Vue CLI, Webpack, Babel, core-js, ESlint, Tailwind, Typescript.

 Before diving into the migration steps, let's understand first what Vite is and what benefits it brings.

 ## What is Vite

 The JavaScript landscape of build tools undergoes a significant change.
 We see a [rise](https://moiva.io/blog/2021-q1-report-js-build-tools-bundlers) of new tools experimenting with new approaches.
-Some of them quickly become very popular.
+Some of them quickly become popular.

 One of such tools which really stands out is [Vite](https://github.com/vitejs/vite) which got 9.4K stars in Q1 2021 (that is 68% growth).
 Compare that number with 1.2K stars that [Webpack](https://github.com/webpack/webpack) got in the same period.

 {{< figure src="/blog/images/2021-04-vue-cli-to-vite/vite-downloads.png" alt="Moiva.io screenshot of Vite monthly downloads and GitHub stars charts" caption="Vite's npm downloads and GitHub stars statistics.
 Source: [Moiva.io](https://moiva.io/?npm=vite)" >}}

+It is worth mentioning that Vite is not tied to VueJS.
+It is a framework agnostic tool and there are people who already use it in their React projects.

 Vite essentially does 2 things:
 - provides a dev server with HMR (Hot Module Reloading)